-Canada’s labour market is it its strongest right now!
+Canada’s labour market is its strongest right now!
 During the last year, over 55,000 construction jobs have been created throughout Canada and it is expected to rise with the country’s rapid economic and infrastructural growth.
 Besides construction, there are still several jobs in other fields the country is desperately trying to fill.

 IT workers are highly needed in Canada.
 It is said that the country will struggle to fill as many as 180,000 vacancies in the IT sector by 2019.
-These include positions as analysts, consultants, programmers, developers, graphic designers and illustrators.
+These include positions as analysts, consultants, programmers, developers, graphic designers, and illustrators.

-Other skilled occupations in great demand are healthcare practitioners (GPs in particular), equipment operators, equipment mechanics, machinists, engineers, millwrights and electricians.
+Other skilled occupations in great demand are healthcare practitioners (GPs in particular), equipment operators, equipment mechanics, machinists, engineers, millwrights, and electricians.

-Our biggest tip on finding a job is to be proactive.
+Our biggest tip for finding a job is to be proactive.
 Start looking for something before you come to the country, by joining various networks and job boards.
 This a list of some of the most popular online recruitment sites in Canada.